balsam-alcf/vasp-users/README.md

 file.
 The script checks for already-registered jobs to avoid duplicating a job for the same folder.

-We can invoke this script by providing two arguments the top-level folder to search with The script is invoked by providing two arguments:
+We can invoke this script by providing two arguments the top-level folder:

 - `--top-dir` gives the top-level directory which is scanned recursively and searched for subdirectories containing `INCAR` files.